Krisanna

 experience and education.
 Some have a sliding scale.
 Its like shopping for anything

 else; dont forget to ask how much!
-7) And
+Many

 finally, throughout your counselling experience, you need to be the judge as to whether or